alchemab/parapred-pytorch/README.md

 ![workflow.png](workflow.png)

-### Training
+### Aims of this repo
-Parapred-pytorch is written in a very minimalist way to allow researchers to predict paratopes (CDR sequences only) immediately.
-Currently, we only provide the pre-trained weights from the original Parapred publication though there may be plans to include recipes for training in future releases.
+Parapred-pytorch (this repo) is written to help researchers rapidly predict paratope probabilities of CDR sequences.
+It is a more minimalist implementation that focusses more on providing inference capabilities.
+We provide here the pre-trained weights from the original Parapred Github repo, which were translated to fit the PyTorch framework.

 The original Parapred method was based on the Chothia-defined CDRs based on the Chothia numbering.
-We provide here a table mapping the CDR Chothia boundaries in the corresponding IMGT numbers.
-Note that these are not identical to the IMGT boundaries of the CDRs.
+We provide a table mapping the CDR Chothia boundaries in the corresponding IMGT numbers.
+Note that these are **not** identical to the IMGT boundaries of the CDRs; e.g. CDRH3 according to the IMGT definition is IMGT H105-H117.

 | CDR | Chothia numbers | IMGT numbers |
 | --- | --------------- | ------------ |